About the webinar

 How to watch the webinar

-Our webinars currently take place online in Adobe Connect and they are free and accesible to anyone.
+Our webinars currently take place online in Adobe Connect and they are free and accessible to anyone.
 You do not need any special equipment to watch the webinars apart from a computer with the audio on.

 If you have never attended a TeachingEnglish webinar before, you may need to create a password.
 You will need to register with a valid email address.
 Once you have registered you will receive a confirmation email.
 Keep this email safe - it contains the URL to join the webinar.